What type of blender do you use?

 What are chia seeds and where can I get them?

-I am obsessed with these tiny little crunchy seeds.
-I sprinkle on top of smoothies, or I put inside my oatmeal with almond butter and almond milk.
+We are obsessed with these tiny little crunchy seeds.
+We sprinkle them on top of smoothies, or put them inside our oatmeal with almond butter and almond milk.
 Many people ask what are the health benefits of chia seeds?
 Is there a difference between black chia seeds and white chia seeds?
 And where can I buy chia seeds?
+We have answered all your awesome questions right here: 6 Reasons Why We Love Chia Seeds.

 Do you have a good recipe for weight loss?